ermish/ermish/README.md

 ### Hey there 👋 My name is Philip!

-- 🔭 My current, primary open-source project is (https://github.com/ourjapanlife/findadoc-web)[find a doc]!
+- 🔭 My current, primary open-source project is [find a doc](https://github.com/ourjapanlife/findadoc-web)!
 Come join in!
 - 🌱 I love to code on open-source and personal projects outside of work.
 This is where I learn all the cool new things
 - 🚄 I live in Japan and love to explore the beautiful contrast of the big city with the tranquil nature.